 But at the same time, the munitions that the United States has provided Ukraine has been essential to their fight against Russia.

-So, what I think this ultimately speaks to is how much in demand these munitions are in these various conflicts, and the reasons for them are actually connected.
+So, what I think this ultimately speaks to is how much in demand these munitions are in these various conflicts.

-And so, I think it raises the questions about is there a plan going forward to find ways, cheaper ways, To combat these kinds of weapons.
+I think it raises the questions about whether there is a plan going forward to find ways, cheaper ways, to combat these kinds of weapons.

 My question is I know the costs are high now, but Iran's goal is always to have a nuclear weapon.